 Schedule Your Free Pickup

-Whether you have a handful of old laptops or a data center full of servers, we’ll pick it up for free.
+Whether you have a handful of old laptops or a data center full of servers, we’ll pick it up for free — the model works because refurbishable equipment goes back into productive use and the rest is recovered for materials.
 Check out our full list of services or call (817) 527-8600 to schedule.
+Questions first?
+Our FAQ covers minimums, data handling, and scheduling.
 You can also submit a pickup request online — we respond within 24 hours.